rust-lang/rust-by-example/examples/custom_types/constants/input.md

 * `static`: A possibly `mut`able variable with [`'static`][static] lifetime.

 One special case is the `"string"` literal.
-It can be assigned directly to a `static` variable without modification because it's type signature:
+It can be assigned directly to a `static` variable without modification because its type signature:
 `&'static str` has the required lifetime of `'static`.
 All other reference types must be specifically annotated so that they fulfill the `'static` lifetime.
 This may seem minor though because the required explicit annotation